Humid environment coatings

-In high humidity atmospheric conditions, standard nickel-coated Neodymium magnets will eventually succumb to corrosion and over time will stop performing at an acceptable level.
+In high humidity atmospheric conditions, standard nickel-coated Neodymium magnets will eventually succumb to corrosion and will stop performing at an acceptable level.
 Ferrite or Samarium Cobalt magnets may be viable alternatives.
 Ferrites and Samarium Cobalt magnets have excellent resistance to corrosion and will largely remain unaffected by moisture and humidity.